Mathnerd314/stroscot/docs/Commentary/Macros.rst

 2. A micro :cite:`krishnamurthiLinguisticReuse2001` is a function translating from a source AST node and an environment to an expression in the intermediate language.
 Micro dispatch of an AST reduces away all micros and produces an intermediate representation.
 3. An f-expression (fexpr) :cite:`shuttFexprsBasisLisp2010` is a function translating an AST node and an environment to a value.
 Fexpr evaluation of an AST reduces away all fexprs and produces a value.

 Fexprs are the most powerful: IR expressions and AST nodes are values, hence micros and macros can be implemented in terms of fexprs, but conversely fexprs can't be emulated.
-E.g. we can implement Scheme macros as f-expressions by computing the AST and evaluating, ``defmacro f = \vau $args $env -> eval $env (f $args)``.
+E.g. we can implement Scheme macros as f-expressions by computing the AST and evaluating, ``defmacro f = \vau $args $env -> eval $env (f $args)``, modulo some hygiene stuff.
 But there is no macro corresponding to an eval function ``evalF = \vau $args env -> \f -> eval f $env`` that evaluates a value in an environment at runtime.

 Another advantage of fexprs is that there are no phases - the full language is always available and immediately executed.
 For example predicate dispatch of fexprs is possible - you just have to look up the argument values in the environment like with predicate dispatch on applicatives.
 In contrast macros can only overload on number of arguments because the precise values are not available in the preprocessing phase, and similarly micros have a linking phase for the IR.
 Hence implementing the compiler using the Futamura projection of specializing an interpreter to a program is only sensible for fexprs.